About the Schwarzman Centre

 Hopkins Architects were appointed to design the Centre in January 2020.
 Their previous designs include Harvard University’s Smith Campus Centre, Yale University’s Kroon Hall, Princeton University’s Frick Chemistry Laboratory, Glyndebourne Opera House and the London 2012 Olympic Velodrome.
 Hopkins are particularly well-known for designing environmentally efficient buildings, and the Schwarzman Centre will be an extremely efficient building.

 At the heart of the building will be a 500-seat auditorium, which will make the Centre a major venue for arts and performance in the region, and indeed the UK.
-We are in the process of appointing a specialist acoustic consultant, and we are being advised by Michael Kaiser, the former Director of the Kennedy Centre.
+We have appointed Arup as a specialist acoustic consultant, and we are being advised by Michael Kaiser, the former Director of the Kennedy Centre.
 We are also talking to academics and students in the Music Faculty, as well as student societies like Oxford University Drama Society.